TOUR HIGHLIGHTS

 DAY ONE | ARRIVAL & EXPLORE THE PEAK DISTRICT

 You arrive in Sheffield and begin your journey north into the quiet drama of the Peak District.
 The landscape unfolds in soft ridges and green valleys.
-After a short drive, you descend into the cool, ancient earth beneath Castleton, where an underground cave becomes your dining room.
-Here, local cheese and ale are served beneath hanging stone, a sensory introduction to the deep layers of place.
 In the late afternoon, a walk along Curbar Edge opens up views that stretch into the past.
 You arrive at the hotel, your home in Baslow.
 Welcome dinner in the evening.

 Highlights: